Jakehenessy/linux-networking-lab/hysteria2/README.md

 Test connection again
 ```

-This approach helped determine whether the issue existed on the client, network or server side.
+This approach helped determine whether the issue existed on the client, DNS, network transport or server side.

 ---